-- "The renewable attributes ("RECs") of this electricity will be sold by us to keep the cost of your panels affordable." - "Your PV systemsolar project will create energy from the sun." - "Your PV systemsolar project will contribute to the development of new solar power." - "Go green and support the installation of solar in Illinois."
+- "The renewable attributes ("RECs") of this electricity will be sold by us to keep the cost of your panels affordable." - "Your solar project will create energy from the sun." - "Your solar project will contribute to the development of new solar power." - "Go green and support the installation of solar in Illinois."